-As the Dupuytren cord moves into the finger, great care is taken to identify the radial and ulnar digital arteries and nerves, as they bifurcate from the parent common artery and nerve.
-As the proper digital neurovascular bundles may be displaced towards the midline in PIP joint contractures, careful dissection is required to identify them in such cases.
-The fascia must be cut only if it is directly visualised and the artery and nerve are protected.
+As the Dupuytren cord moves into the finger, great care is taken to identify the radial and ulnar digital arteries and nerves as they bifurcate from the parent common artery and nerve.
+As the proper digital neurovascular bundles may be displaced toward the midline in PIP joint contractures, careful dissection is required to identify them in such cases.
+The fascia must only be cut if it is directly visualized and the artery and nerve are protected.
 If a spiral cord is present, which is often the case with PIP joint contractures, dissection proceeds from both a proximal-to-distal and a distal-to-proximal direction so as to safely free the neurovascular bundle from the cord that is displacing it centrally.[51]
 When the small finger is involved, the insertion of the abductor digiti quinti muscle should be identified and excised in order to fully release the digit.

+This PDF of the BMJ Best Practice topic is based on the web version that was last updated: Jul 14, 2023.
+BMJ Best Practice topics are regularly updated and the most recent version of the topics can be found on bestpractice.bmj.com.
+Use of this content is subject to ourdisclaimer (.
+Use of this content is subject to our). © BMJ Publishing Group Ltd 2023.
+All rights reserved.
 After all of the diseased tissue is excised, the joints are inspected clinically for the persistence of a contracture.
 Although the MCP joint contracture usually resolves with the excision of the cord alone, PIP joint contractures often do not.
-Residual contracture of the PIP joint after the fasciectomy is completed is addressed initially with a release of the volar plate, followed by release of the collateral ligaments if necessary.
+Residual contracture of the PIP joint after the fasciectomy is completed is addressed initially with a release of the volar plate followed by release of the collateral ligaments if necessary.

-Currently, most hand surgeons endeavour to dissect the normal skin away from the underlying diseased tissue.[46]
+Currently, most hand surgeons endeavor to dissect the normal skin away from the underlying diseased tissue.[46]
 If the palmar skin is adherent to the cord so that it cannot be saved and the defect is small, primary closure is often performed.
 Such defects may also occur as the result of straightening out a previously contracted digit.
 As the finger is extended, primary skin coverage in the palm may prove to be difficult.
-If the palmar defect is too large for primary closure, skin grafting or the McCash 'open palm' technique have both shown good clinical results.[52]
-When possible, direct primary closure of the palmar skin is performed over a Penrose drain to prevent haematoma, as this method of closure allows for early motion and good skin sensibility, avoiding the meticulous wound care required with an open wound.
+If the palmar defect is too large for primary closure, skin grafting or the McCash "open-palm" technique have both shown good clinical results.[52]
+When possible, direct primary closure of the palmar skin is performed over a Penrose drain to prevent hematoma, as this method of closure allows for early motion and good skin sensibility, avoiding the meticulous wound care required with an open wound.

-Postoperative view of the ring finger of a patient with a flexion contracture, showing the closed wound over a Penrose drain, which is used to minimise subsequent haematoma formation From the collection of Dr C.M.
+Postoperative view of the ring finger of a patient with a flexion contracture, showing the closed wound over a Penrose drain, which is used to minimize subsequent hematoma formation From the collection of Dr C.M.
 Rodner; used with permission

-The McCash 'open palm' technique, used by many surgeons, is an alternative to direct palmar wound closure and is associated with a greater active range of motion without any increased risk of infection, although this technique has the disadvantage of leaving the wound open for about 1 month.[52]
+The McCash "open-palm" technique, used by many surgeons, is an alternative to direct palmar wound closure, associated with a greater active range of motion without any increased risk of infection, although this technique has the disadvantage of leaving the wound open for about 1 month.[52]

 The fingers are then splinted in full extension, and the patient is followed up within a few days to pull out the drain and assess the wound.
-By the fifth postoperative day, patients are sent to the hand therapist for a forearm-based digital extension splint that is worn full time between therapy visits.
-Flexion exercises begin after the wound has stabilised.
+By the fifth postoperative day, patients are sent to the hand therapist for a forearm-based digital extension splint that is worn full-time between therapy visits.
+Flexion exercises begin after the wound has stabilized.
 Regaining digital flexion often proves more difficult than maintaining extension after fasciectomy, due to the postoperative extension splinting required.